 Nam, who previously reported for state media outlets including Phap Luat (Law Journal), Thanh Nien (Youth Newspaper), and Voice of Vietnam Radio, posts independent reporting and commentary on Facebook, according to news reports.

-Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed requests for comment about Nam’s conviction, health, and treatment in prison in late 2022.
+Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed requests for comment about Nam’s conviction and his health and treatment in prison sent in late 2023.